lilnouns/lilnouns-vault/README.md

 ## Description

+The `LilNounsVault` is an advanced, upgradeable vault contract designed for secure management of ETH, ERC20 tokens, and ERC721 NFTs.
+Leveraging OpenZeppelin's UUPS upgradeable pattern, it ensures a high level of security, flexibility, and control for managing digital assets.
+Key features include pausable operations, enforced pause periods, safe asset withdrawals, and robust ownership control, making it a powerful tool for the Lil Nouns community.

 ## Usage

-Here's how you can use this template:
+Here's how you can use this repository:

 - **Building Contracts**: Run `pnpm run build` to compile your smart contracts.
 - **Running Tests**: Execute `pnpm run test` to run tests for your contracts using Hardhat and Forge.